-Building up an email list is absolutely essential to make your first sale — and it doesn’t have to cost you a thing.
+Building up an email list is absolutely essential if you want customers to make repeat purchases—and it can help you to make your first sales, too.
+Best of all, it doesn’t have to cost you a thing.

-According to DMA, email has an average ROI of $42 per $1 spent—not too shabby.
-Building your email list, however, costs very little.
+According to Litmus, email has an average ROI of $36 per $1 spent—not too shabby.
+Building your email list doesn’t cost much, either.

-Having a list of emails from previous and potential customers means you can get your information, products, and content into their personal mailboxes.
+Having a list of emails from previous and potential customers means you can get your information, products, and content into their inboxes.
 In contrast, updates made to your Facebook page and Twitter handle will almost never reach your entire following, due to time zone differences and social media algorithms.

 Start building your email list by including an email subscription form on your website.

 Here’s a clever way to convince visitors to sign up for your list.
 Instead of simply saying “Join our Newsletter,” offer an incentive or some type of value for signing up.
 Skinny Teatox offers the chance to win a free product every week, so they showcase that offering to encourage people to join.